Kubernetes CPU Limits: Pros, Cons, and How to Assign CPU Resources

-What Is the Kubernetes CPU Limit Used For
+What Is the Kubernetes CPU Limit Used For?

+Kubernetes CPU limits define the maximum CPU resources a pod is allowed to use on the host machine.
 When you create a template for a pod, you can optionally specify how many resources each container is allowed to use on a Kubernetes node.
 The most common resources are CPU and memory (RAM), but you can also specify others.

 You can specify a resource request which indicates the minimal resources needed for containers in a pod—the kube-scheduler uses this information to decide which node to schedule the pod on and reserves at least the requested amount of the resource specifically for that container to use.
 When you specify a resource limit for a container, the kubelet enforces this limit, making sure that the running container does not use more than the resources specified.

-How Requests and Limits Work
+How CPU Requests and Limits Work

 Each node in a Kubernetes cluster is allocated memory (RAM) and compute power (CPU) that can be used to run containers.
 A Kubernetes cluster defines a logical grouping of one or more containers into pods.
 You can then deploy and manage pods on top of your nodes.